 How does Differin Gel look and feel?

-Differin Gel is a fragrance-, oil- and alcohol-free, water-based gel.
+Differin Gel is an oil-free and fragrance-free water-based gel that doesn’t contain alcohol.
 It’s light in texture and won’t leave skin feeling sticky.

 FAQ about using Differin